-Port Authority of Allegheny County exists to provide public transportation options within Allegheny County, Pennsylvania.
-This document serves as a framework for focusing the Authority's actions to ensure that it is constantly striving to achieve its mission and continually improve its operations.
+Port Authority of Allegheny County d/b/a Pittsburgh Regional Transit (PRT) exists to provide public transportation options within Allegheny County, Pennsylvania.
+This document serves as a framework for focusing PRT's actions to ensure that it is constantly striving to achieve its mission and continually improve its operations.

-Port Authority of Allegheny County (the Authority) serves the 775 square mile area within and immediately adjacent to Allegheny County.
-As of the writing of this document, the Authority provides public transit services via 97 fixed bus routes, 2 light rail lines (with 3 total routings), 2 inclined planes, and demand-response paratransit.
-Though the Authority oversees them, one of the inclined planes as well as the paratransit services are operated by other providers.
+PRT serves the 775 square mile area within and immediately adjacent to Allegheny County.
+As of the writing of this document, PRT provides public transit services via 96 fixed bus routes, 3 light rail routes, 2 inclined planes, and demand-response paratransit.
+Though PRT oversees them, one of the inclined planes as well as the paratransit services are operated by other providers.
 Altogether, these services provide over sixty-one million rides annually in and around Allegheny County in southwestern Pennsylvania.

-Port Authority of Allegheny County strives to provide quality transit service in a manner that is efficient, effective and equitable.
-To do so, Port Authority must make a number of decisions based on competing priorities about where demand is greatest, which types of service would work best and be most appropriate, and where limited resources can and should be used.
-These decisions should aim to be as fair, consistent, and transparent as possible, as the Authority is a public agency charged with using public dollars to serve a critical community need.
+PRT strives to provide quality transit service in a manner that is efficient, effective and equitable.
+To do so, PRT must make a number of decisions based on competing priorities about where demand is greatest, which types of service would work best and be most appropriate, and where limited resources can and should be used.
+These decisions should aim to be as fair, consistent, and transparent as possible, as PRT is a public agency charged with using public dollars to serve a critical community need.

-To do this, Port Authority has developed this set of service standards that will be used to:
+To do this, PRT has developed this set of service standards that will be used to: